© Albert Kaplan 2012

 |Kaplan Collection||Known Images|

-Occasionally, when I am viewing 19th Century portrait photographs, the very same thought occurs to me, that a person’s face says so much about him.
+Occasionally, when I am viewing 19th Century portrait photographs, the same thought occurs to me, that a person’s face says so much about him.

-It seems to me that each aspect derives from the faces of one’s ancestors as well as the direct influences of his life.
+It seems to me that each aspect derives from the faces of one’s ancestors as well as the direct influences of one’s life.
 Do you often laugh?
 Each time you do influences not only your face, but the faces of your progenitors.
 However imperceptible the influences of those repeated muscular contractions, the die is cast.

 Consider the deep “laugh” lines of John Brown’s face.
 This too is John Brown.